Thermodynamic formalism for subsystems of expanding Thurston maps and large deviations asymptotics: Abstract

 \section{Abstract}

 Expanding Thurston maps were introduced by M.~Bonk and D.~Meyer with motivation from complex dynamics and Cannon's conjecture from geometric group theory via Sullivan's dictionary.
-In this paper, we introduce subsystems of expanding Thurston maps motivated via Sullivan's dictionary as analogs of certain subgroups.
-We develop thermodynamic formalism to prove the Variational Principle and the existence of equilibrium states for strongly irreducible subsystems and real-valued H\"older continuous potentials.
+In this paper, we introduce subsystems of expanding Thurston maps motivated via Sullivan's dictionary as analogs of some subgroups of Kleinian groups.
+We use thermodynamic formalism to prove the Variational Principle and the existence of equilibrium states for strongly irreducible subsystems and real-valued H\"older continuous potentials.
 Here, the sphere $S^{2}$ is equipped with a natural metric, called a visual metric, introduced by M.~Bonk and D.~Meyer.
 As an application, we establish large deviation asymptotics for expanding Thurston maps.